josros/zeit-crawler/Readme.md

 # zeit-crawler

 This [Scrapy](https://scrapy.org/) crawler retrieves latest articles from [zeit-online](http://www.zeit.de/index).
+In its pipeline, it drops irrelevant articles and performs an article based word count.

-An article obtained by this crawler is structured as follows:
+Finally it exports article information structured as the following json:

 ```json
 {